drivly/api.mgmt.do/README.md

 STRIPE_CHECKOUT_URL = "https://buy.stripe.com/eVa03Y5Su8p51Xi5ku"
 ```

-This was built by [@nathanclevenger](https://github.com/nathanclevenger) to power the [Driv.ly](https://driv.ly) API which gets millions of calls per day.
+This was built by [@NathanClevenger](https://github.com/nathanclevenger) to manage the [Driv.ly](https://driv.ly) API which gets millions of calls per day.

 If you love Cloudflare Workers, and want to join a developer-first VC-funded startup on a mission to disrupt the $3.6 trillion automotive industry at the intersection of Auto Commerce, FinTech, and InsureTech, with a simple unified API to buy and sell cars online, please connect with us [here](https://driv.ly)